Deniz-Hadjiosmanov/Petica/README.md

-# UnXpectica
+# Petica

 Here you can find the development of our product Petica

-To open our product, use the following link: http://i477928.hera.fhict.nl/Semester3/Petica
+To open our product, use the following link: https://i477928.hera.fontysict.net/Petica

 **What is our Product?**<br>
 We made a website called Petica which works as a pet suggestor that recommends a suitable breed of an animal based on questions that the user has to answer.